Ganeshshinde-2003/passward-generator/README.md

 2. Open the index.html file in your web browser to view the password generator app.
 3. Follow the prompts to customize your password options and generate a strong, secure password.

+## 💻 Technologies Used:

+- HTML
+- CSS
+- JavaScript

+## 🤝 Contributing:

+If you would like to contribute to this repository, please fork the project and submit a pull request with your changes.
+All contributions are welcome.